laander/image-to-icon-converter/README.md

 > Convert images (png/jpg/gif) to icons (icns/ico)

+This is a simple, unoffical node wrapper for Iconfinder's icon converter utility found here: http://labs.iconfinder.com/converter

+**Why?**
+Converting image files to the .icns format is surprisingly difficult to do programmatically on anything else than OSX (using Xcode).
+You got 'iconutil', 'sips' and 'libicns', but they are OSX only which leaves you in the dust when you want it to work on a linux webserver.
+Last resort are the myriad of online converters stuck in the 90s (and none of them have an API).

+**How?**
-This is an unoffical node wrapper for Iconfinder's icon converter utility found here: http://labs.iconfinder.com/converter It uploads an image file through their API, they do their magic and you get an icon file back.
+Upload an image file through Iconfinder's API, they do their magic and you get an icon file back.
 Simple.

 ## Features